OMetaVR/Spotify-recently-played-readme-status/README.md

 If you encounter any issues during installation or setup, please check the following:

-- Ensure all environment variables are correctly set in the `.env` file
+- Ensure all environment variables are correctly set in both the `.env` file and your hosting service
 - Check that your Spotify Developer Application settings are correct
-- Make sure you're using a compatible Python version
+- Make sure you're using compatible versions of Python and Node.js
+- Verify that your server is successfully deployed and running

 For more detailed troubleshooting, please refer to the [Issues](https://github.com/OMetaVR/Spotify-recently-played-readme-status/issues) section of the repository.